-The kidneys are part of the urinary system and play a vital role in keeping your dog free of toxins and waste that can accumulate in the body.
+The kidneys are part of the urinary system and play a vital role in keeping your cat free of toxins and waste that can accumulate in the body.
 They eliminate waste, maintain the correct balance of water and electrolytes, produce hormones necessary to maintain blood pressure, produce blood cells, absorb salts, and process vitamin D. If one or both kidneys malfunction, it can lead to kidney failure than can be acute or chronic kidney failure.

 Kidney failure occurs when the kidneys are no longer able to remove waste products from the blood, or when a blockage in the urinary system causes dangerous levels of toxic waste to build in the blood.
 Failure takes place so slowly that symptoms may not become obvious until extensive damage is done.

-Acute (sudden) kidney failure occurs most often in younger pets, however it can affect dogs of any age.
+Acute (sudden) kidney failure occurs most often in younger pets, however it can affect cats of any age.
 Acute kidney disease occurs suddenly and usually results from sudden damage to the kidney.
-It can also develop when toxic chemicals are consumed by your dog or build up in their body as a result of an abnormal condition.
+It can also develop when toxic chemicals are consumed by your cat or build up in their body as a result of an abnormal condition.
 Mild kidney disease often goes undetected, however repeated episodes can lead to chronic kidney disease.

 - increased thirst (water consumption)